Carl Söderberg

-Carl Johan Söderberg (born 12 October 1985) is a Swedish professional ice hockey forward for the Malmö Redhawks of the Swedish Hockey League (SHL).
+Carl Johan Söderberg (born 12 October 1985) is a Swedish former professional ice hockey forward.
 He was drafted by the St. Louis Blues in the second round, 49th overall, of the 2004 NHL Entry Draft, and has previously played with the Boston Bruins, Colorado Avalanche, Arizona Coyotes and Chicago Blackhawks in the National Hockey League (NHL).

 Playing career

 Sweden

 Söderberg played as a youth with hometown club, the Malmö Redhawks.
 While showing an offensive prowess in the Under-18 Allsvenskan he first played in the J20 SuperElit level with the Redhawks in the 2001–02 season, appearing in nine games.
 In the following season, he was a regular in the J20 placing second amongst the Redhawks in scoring with 35 points in 28 games.

 In the 2003–04 season, Söderberg was dominant in the J20, helping Malmö to a silver medal finish by leading the league with 48 points in 27 games.
 During the season, he was elevated to make his professional debut in the Elitserien with the Malmö Redhawks, contributing with two points in 24 games.
 Soderberg showing size and skill was drafted in the second round, 49th overall in the 2004 NHL Entry Draft by the St. Louis Blues.

 Söderberg continued to play between the J20 and Elitserien in the 2004–05 season.
 While playing in limited minutes, Söderberg added 5 assists in 38 games in the SEL.
 During the year he accepted a loan spell to the HockeyAllsvenskan with Mörrums GoIS IK, contributing with 11 points in 14 games.
 Unable to help Malmö avoid relegation from the Elitserien at season's end, Söderberg became an impact player at the Allsvenskan level in the following 2005–06 season with the Redhawks, scoring at point-per-game pace with 39 points.

 Upon helping Malmö return to the top division on the first time of asking, Söderberg was signed to a lucrative three-year entry-level contract with the St. Louis Blues on 1 June 2006.
 Söderberg moved to North America over the summer, and appeared in his first training camp with the Blues.
 Söderberg was to be assigned to the Blues American Hockey League affiliate, however struggling to adapt to his new country and dealing with homesickness, refused and was returned on loan to continue with Malmö in the SEL.